 It’s a cannabis brand.
 They want to enter a brand-new market.
 To do that, they needed to ask cannabis consumers what caused them to choose a certain brand.

 But, there’s the catch.

 Cannabis consumers don’t just shop at dispensaries.
 They also use apps.
 So, we helped them speak to buyers on apps and inside dispensaries.
-Using an omnichannel customer survey they were able to see the full path-to-purchase.
+Using an omnichannel customer survey they were able to see the full consumer journey.
 What’d they find?
 59% research on apps first7.